bluciam/super-app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: sample app

 The one that is going to teach me all sorts of things!